All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long after surgery should I use TB-500?

 Treatment duration varies by surgery type and individual healing response.
 Common protocols run 8-12 weeks post-surgery.
 Your provider will assess your progress and determine when to stop or transition to a maintenance phase.
-Some patients need shorter courses; others benefit from longer treatment.
+Some patients need shorter courses. others benefit from longer treatment.

 Is TB-500 safe to use with post-surgical pain medications?

 There are no well-documented interactions between TB-500 and common post-surgical medications (pain relievers, antibiotics, anti-nausea drugs).
-However, always inform your provider about your complete medication list.
+But always inform your provider about your complete medication list.
 Your FormBlends provider can evaluate potential considerations based on your specific medications.

 Will insurance cover TB-500 for post-surgical recovery?